Liz Truss Family History

 The Truss Line

-Liz Truss’s paternal line extends back to a Sydney Truss who was born in Abingdon, Berkshire in 1879.
-He was a commercial traveller in hardware and had moved to London by the early 1900’s.
 There he met and married Emily Owers, an ironmonger’s daughter.
 His son Clifford, born in Hendon in 1904, was only nine when Sydney died at the young age of thirty-four.
 Emily lived on until 1972.

 Not that much is known about Clifford, except that he married Joyce Birtwistle from Derbyshire in 1938 and made his home outside of London in Watford.
 He had two sons – Richard who became a Church of England vicar and Liz’s father John.

+Liz’s Father John.
 John Kenneth Truss pursued an academic career.
 He graduated from King’s College, Cambridge in 1968 and the following year married Priscilla Grasby, a fellow student there.
 He earned his PhD at the University of Leeds in 1973 and became a lecturer and later a professor in mathematics.

 John moved to Scotland to teach in 1979 before returning with his young family to academia at Leeds in 1985.
 Both he and his wife Priscilla had strong left-wing views and would take their daughter Liz out on protest marches against the Thatcher Government at that time.